hubertp/type-debugger-tutorial/us-inference.md

   a) at assignment to `res1`
   b) at application `res1(2)`?
  - What is the type of the expression `res1`?
- - While infering `T` in `foo` what are the constraints on the type parameter that inferencer uses?
+ - Why does the typechecker infer `Nothing` as type argument for `T`?
  - Why does the typechecker not infer `Any` instead of `Nothing` as type argument for `T` in this situation?
  - `foo` is a function.
 Yet it is partially applied and assigned to a value.
 What does the typechecker do for that to be possible?